-1. Assessment of your read-across approach under Annex XI, Section 1.5. for the category of 'Monoazo Yellow Pigments'
+1. Assessment of your read-across approach under Annex XI, Section 1.5.

 You seek to adapt the information requirements for the following standard information requirements by grouping substances in the category and applying a read-across approach in accordance with Annex XI, Section 1.5: